-1) Metals: (a) gold, (b) silver, and (c) copper.

-2) Textiles: (a) linen, (b) wool dyed red - with the blood of a worm, (c) wool dyed blue - with the dye of the Chilazon sea mollusk, and (d) wool dyed purple.

-3) Skins: (a) goat fleece, (b) ram skins dyed red, (c) "Tachash" skins (dugong)

-4) Cedar wood - planted in Egypt from Israeli saplings by the patriarch Jacob, and transported to the desert by the people.

-5) Accessories: (a) olive oil for the Menorah and for anointing, (b) incense, and (c) precious stones.
+- 1) Metals: (a) gold, (b) silver, and (c) copper. - 2) Textiles: (a) linen, (b) wool dyed red with the blood of a worm, (c) wool dyed blue with the dye of the Chilazon sea mollusk, and (d) wool dyed purple. - 3) Skins: (a) goat fleece, (b) ram skins dyed red, (c) "Tachash" skins (dugong) - 4) Cedar wood planted in Egypt from Israeli saplings by the patriarch Jacob, and transported to the desert by the people. - 5) Accessories: (a) olive oil for the Menorah and for anointing, (b) incense, and (c) precious stones.
+Chumash

 Question: Where did the Israelites get the sources of their dyes?
 Blue-The manufacture of the blue yarn involved extracting dye from the Chilazon sea mollusk, but the origin of this creature has been lost at some point following the Roman destruction of the Second Temple.
 Scarlet-The word translated scarlet literally mean worm of scarlet.
 Coccus scarlet and crimson dyes had as their source the oldest dyestuff known, a parasitic homopterous insect of the family Coccidae (the Coccus ilicis).
 This insect is found throughout the Middle East.
 Only its eggs contain the purplish-red dyestuff, rich in kermesic acid.
 Purple-Purple dye was obtained from shellfish or mollusks such as the Murex trunculus and Murex brandaris.
 In the neck of these creatures there is a small gland containing but a single drop of fluid called the flower.
 Initially it has the appearance and consistency of cream, but upon exposure to air and light it gradually changes to a deep violet or reddish purple.
 These shellfish are found along the shores of the Mediterranean Sea.
 Since the amount of fluid acquired from each shellfish was quite small, accumulating a considerable amount was a costly process.
 Hence, this dye was expensive, and garments dyed purple became the mark of wealthy persons or those in high station.
-(Es 8:15; Lu 16:19)
+(Esther 8:15 And Mordecai went forth from the presence of the king in royal apparel of blue and white and with a great crown of gold and with a robe of fine linen and purple; Luke 16:19 There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day.)